Create a MicroEJ Firmware From Scratch

 5. Implement the minimum Low Level API to run the application

-This tutorial goes through trials and errors every Firmware developers may encounter.
+This training goes through trials and errors every Firmware developers may encounter.
 It provides a solution after each error rather than providing the full solution in one go.

 Setup the Development Environment